MadCow234/truffle-debug-example/README.md

     ```

 1. Call the `setInvalidOpcode()` function once again, but now with a value of `4`.
 Since the function is called with a value other than `0`, the output shows information regarding the error that was encountered.
-*Note: Notice that the error output does not contain the transaction hash needed for debugging the issue, hence why the debugger logs are needed.*
+*Note: Notice that the error output does not contain the transaction hash needed for debugging the issue, hence why the Truffle development logging output is needed.*

     Input:
     ```javascript